 Ringer says that such projects are crucial.
 “Birds are resilient if they have healthy habitat and if the food webs are intact.
 Birds can overcome disasters — but only if they have a place to come back to.”

 Kathie Farnell is a writer and independent radio and television producer based in Foley, Alabama.
-She wrote about Fred Bassett’s work with hummingbirds that winter along the Gulf Coast in our December 2010 issue.
+She also wrote about Fred Bassett’s work with hummingbirds that winter along the Gulf Coast.